msaraiva/elixir_sense/README.md

 An API/Server for Elixir projects that provides context-aware information for code completion, documentation, go/jump to definition, signature info and more.

+### **Note:** This project has been moved to https://github.com/elixir-lsp/elixir_sense.
+Any issue/PR should be submitted to the new repo.

 ## Usage

 ```